wpexpertsio/new-user-approve/readme.txt

 * use the User API to retrieve a user instead of querying the db
 * require at least WordPress 2.8.4
 * add an options screen

+= 1.2.6 =
-* add a fix for the deprecated user search
+* fix for 3.1 to include the deprecated code for user search

 = 1.2.5 =
 * add french translation